 Risk management relates to the understanding and active management of risks associated with all areas of the business and the associated operating environment.
+The Society has not observed any material changes in credit, interest rate, liquidity, market or foreign exchange risk as compared to the prior year.

 Due to the COVID-19 pandemic impact on global economies, there continues to be material disruption which may continue to impact the risks described above.
 Management has taken measures to manage this risk and is actively monitoring the situation to minimize its impact to the Society, including the application to the Canada Emergency Wage Subsidy program and the Canada Emergency Rent Subsidy program.
-Included in support from government departments and agencies is \$1,686,167 (2019 - nil) of wage subsidy related to the year ended March 31, 2021.
-Included in accounts receivable at year end is \$149,117 (2020 - nil) related to the subsidies.
+Included in support from government departments and agencies is \$533,556 (2021 - \$1,686,167) of wage subsidy related to the year ended March 31, 2022.
+Included in accounts receivable at year end is \$30,614 (2021 - \$149,117) related to the subsidies.